Category Archives: Politics

 Movement is Life

-Year of social distancing!
-But a lot of that was on a motorcycle, we all try to make the best out of the situation.
-There is this 50 mile stretch west of Olympic forest which always eluded me, but managed to explore that this year.
-In that process also experienced a sunset at Ruby beach, one of those moments which gets engraved in mind forever.
-Stayed at this rather rustic lodge after a six hour ride through the peninsula, well-furnished but no WiFi and erratic cell coverage.
-Realized some cheap wine, decent fish n chips, and some silence makes for a great evening.
+2020 was the year of social distancing.
+But a lot of that was on a motorcycle – we all try to make the best out of the situation.
+There is this 50-mile stretch west of Olympic Forest, which always eluded me, but I managed to explore it this year.
+In that process, I also experienced a sunset at Ruby Beach – one of those moments that gets engraved in the mind.
+Stayed at this rather rustic lodge after a six-hour ride through the peninsula.
+It was well-furnished, lacked WiFi, and had erratic cell coverage — but cheap wine, decent fish n chips, and silence were enough.

-Simple example would be contractual agreements.
-If you order grocery, there is a near 100% probability that it will be delivered.
-On top of such simple and stable factors we construct complex plans, something which enables adaptation to unexpected events.
-Essentially that grocery might help us study for a test, run a marathon, or become a chef.
-In other words, law provides that stability in an unpredictable world.
-We actually don’t know whether we will pass the test, or win the marathon, or become a super chef.
-But law anyway provides us tools to pursue elaborate goals constructed on simple reliable norms.
-When applied equally to all, it enables the best of the plans, best of the minds, and in that process most complex of civilizations to emerge.
+A simple example would be contractual agreements.
+If you order groceries, there is a high probability that they will be delivered.
+On top of these simple and stable factors, we construct complex plans that enable adaptation to unexpected events.
+Essentially, that grocery might help us study for a test, run a marathon, or become a chef.
+In other words, the law and surrounding institutions provide stability in an unstable world.
+Not stability of outcomes — we actually don’t know whether we will pass the test, win the marathon, or become a great chef.
+But the law provides us with tools to pursue elaborate goals constructed on simple, reliable factors.
+When applied equally to all, along with guns, the law also deserves to be termed ‘the great equalizer’.
+Equality before law enables the best of the plans, best of the minds, and in that process, the most complex of civilizations to emerge.

 Forthcoming: Angelico Book on Christian Humanism